prrao87/prrao87.github.io/content/posts/neo4j-python-1/index.md

 To get the best performance (as the [Neo4j official Cypher docs](https://neo4j.com/docs/python-manual/current/performance/)), we read the data in batches of 10k-25k records, and make use of `WITH` and `UNWIND` clauses in Cypher to expand a given list of JSON blobs into individual records before ingesting them into Neo4j.

-#### 💡 Performance tip
+{{< notice tip >}}
-> For best performance, always aim to pass a large chunk of JSON blobs (i.e., in Python-speak, a "list of dicts") to your ingestion function and `UNWIND` them in Cypher, rather than passing each JSON blob individually.
+For best performance, always aim to pass a large chunk of JSON blobs (i.e., in Python-speak, a *list of dicts*) to your ingestion function and `UNWIND` them in Cypher, rather than passing each JSON blob individually.
 This minimizes the I/O overhead between Python and Neo4j.
+{{< /notice >}}

+The following code does this:

 ```python
 import srsly